JungVictor/jungvictor.github.io/doc/welcome.md

 MDDLib is distributed under MIT License.
 Copyright (c) 2021, Victor JUNG, Jean-Charles RÉGIN & Steve MALALEL.

 ## What is MDDLib
-MDDLib is a library to create and manipulate Multi-valud Decision Diagrams, written in **Java 11**.
+MDDLib is a library to create and manipulate Multi-valued Decision Diagrams, written in **Java 11**.
 MDDLib is designed to be able to run without a garbage collector : `-XX:+UnlockExperimentalVMOptions -XX:+UseEpsilonGC` in JVM Options.
 This library is a work in progress.
 As such, we do not guarantee any forward compatibility.